I’ve been having a lot of conversations about the idea of Responsive Fundraising.

 I submit that it might just have something to do with the inertia of everything in our lives.

 If you’re reading this… you likely work in, for, with, or around nonprofits.
-And so you already know that people in this universe always wear too many hats.
-We have more tasks than time.
+And so you already know that people in this space always wear too many hats.
+Have more tasks than time.
 And it’s a struggle to just survive.

-I’ve worked with organizations that have entire teams who print all of their out online donation receipts and store orders—just so they can hand-key them into their CRM systems.
+I’ve worked with organizations that have entire teams who print out all of their donation receipts and store orders—just so they can hand-key them into their CRM systems.

-I’ve know people who spend half their week, every week, trying to get the numbers between their payment processor, their CRM, and their accounting software to add up.
+I’ve known people who spend half their week, every week, trying to get the numbers between their payment processor, their CRM, and their accounting software to add up.

 Those types of tasks are mission critical.
 They have to get done.